gasduster99/sppComp/try1/try1_2.md

 ##Future Effort
-Future effort in developing models should include an exploration of the effect of preferencial sampling toward heavily landed stratum.
+Future effort in developing models should include an exploration of the effect of preferential sampling toward heavily landed stratum.
 The model-based approach makes testing this hypothesis straight-forward, as the hypothesis may amount to the inclusion of a single slope parameter, in the linear predictor, regressing on landing size.
-Given the current model's agreement with existing data, as well as comlands estimates, it is unlikely that landing size has an important predictive effect on estimates, however without testing the hypothesis, we can not say wheather the effect will prove to be explainitory.
+Given the current model's agreement with existing data, ?as well as comlands estimates?, it is unlikely that landing size has an important predictive effect on estimates, however without testing the hypothesis, we can not say whether the effect will prove to be explainitory.

-In an attempt to add futher flexibility to the models presented here, exploring the posibilty of gear-species interactions, as random effects, may prove fruitful.
+In an attempt to add further flexibility to the models presented here, exploring the posibilty of gear-species interactions, as random effects, may prove fruitful.
 Furthermore the inclusion of random vessel effects may also find support.

-Finally, further large changes to the methods proposed here might include a true multivariate handeling of the likelihood.
+Finally, further large changes to the methods proposed here might include a true multivariate handling of the likelihood.
 The Beta-Binomial univariate model, used here, suggests that the multivariate Dirichelette-Multinomial extension might be a good model for these data.
-We have yet to get these models to practically compute, although they would likely impose much needed , and appropriate, structure across the many species of this system.
+We have yet to get these models to practically compute, although they would likely impose much needed, and appropriate, structure across the many species of this system.

-The BMA proceedure presented here adds significant robustness and pooling potential to our species composition estmates, although it does so at a substantial computational cost.
-We have found ways (through parallel comutation and constraining the model search) to make the computation tractable, however the solution is far from elegant.
-By using Dirichelette process Bayesian nonparameteric models, amoung the port parameters, a far more elegant, exaustive, and potentially computationally cheaper model search may be possible.
+The BMA procedure presented here adds significant robustness and pooling potential to our species composition estimates, however it does so at a substantial computational cost.
+We have found ways (through parallel computation and constraining the model search) to make the computation tractable, however the solution is far from elegant.
+By using Dirichelette process Bayesian nonparameteric models, among the port parameters, a far more elegant, exhaustive, and potentially computationally cheaper model search may be possible.

 <!--
 * Other modeling choices
 	* We treat the fish tickets as a census (total landed weight could be biased)
-	* condition model on landed weight, although its unlikely to make a difference based on calcom comparison
+	* condition model on landed weight, although its unlikely to make a difference based on CALCOM comparison
 	* f(gear:spp) flexibility
 	* f(vessel)